ansys/pymotorcad/doc/source/user_guide/internal_scripting2.rst

 Functions Run during Calculations
 ----------------------------------
-These functions will only run when the option "Run During Analysis" is selected from the Scripting -> Settings tab in Motor-CAD (found under Script Control).
+These functions only run when the option "Run During Analysis" is selected from the Scripting -> Settings tab in Motor-CAD (found under Script Control).

 .. figure:: ../images/scriptingtab_UG.png